Tests Status Documentation Status

 Example

-The example below shows how to define and fit a simple RLC model to measured data using ParamRF.
-See the documentation for more complex examples.
+The code below demonstrate how to define and optimize an RLC model to satisfy a given goal function.
+See the documentation for more examples.

 import pmrf as prf